fzn0x/fzn0x/README.md

 curl -i https://api.github.com/users/fzn0x/keys
 ```

-Sharing is caring, an enthutiastic person on blockchain fields and web 3.0, sometimes interested to learn about metaprogramming and Functional Programming.
+Sharing is caring, an enthutiastic person on blockchain fields and web 3.0, sometimes interested to learn about metaprogramming and functional programming.

 ## Organization